Dondonfar/tinyrenderer-t/README.md

 See here the [original project](https://github.com/ssloy/tinyrenderer)

-This project was made in Windows (somethings can be different in Linux/Mac)
+This project was made for Windows (somethings can be different in Linux/Mac)

 ## Compilation
 ```bash